seramo/v2ray-config-modifier/README.md

 # V2Ray Config Modifier

-A web-based tool to generate V2Ray configurations for multiple IP addresses or ranges, supporting VMESS, VLESS, WireGuard, and Trojan protocols.
+A web-based tool to generate and modify configurations for multiple IP addresses or ranges, supporting VMESS, VLESS, WireGuard, Trojan, Shadowsocks, Hysteria (v1/v2), and TUIC protocols.

 ## Description

-The **V2Ray Config Modifier** is an HTML and JavaScript-based application designed to help users generate multiple V2Ray configurations efficiently.
-Users can input existing VMESS, VLESS, WireGuard, or Trojan configurations, specify IP addresses or ranges, or choose from predefined IP ranges of popular CDN providers like Cloudflare, Gcore, and Fastly.
-The tool generates new configurations for each IP address or range.
+The **V2Ray Config Modifier** is an HTML and JavaScript-based application designed to help users generate multiple configurations efficiently.
+Users can input existing configurations, specify IP addresses or ranges, or choose from predefined IP ranges of popular CDN providers like Cloudflare, Gcore, and Fastly.
+The tool generates new configurations for each IP address or range with advanced export, inspection, and formatting options.

 ## Features

-- **VMESS, VLESS, WireGuard, and Trojan Support**: Accepts VMESS, VLESS, WireGuard, and Trojan configurations as input.
+- **Extended Protocol Support**: Accepts VMESS, VLESS, WireGuard, Trojan, Shadowsocks, Hysteria (v1/v2), and TUIC configurations as input.
+- **Config Inspector**: Inspect and analyze base configuration details instantly (Protocol, Server IP, Port, UUID, Remark, etc.).
-- **IP Range Input**: Users can enter custom IP addresses or ranges in CIDR format.
+- **IP Range Input**: Enter custom IP addresses or ranges in CIDR format.
 - **Predefined IP Ranges**: Easily select from existing IP ranges of Cloudflare, Gcore, or Fastly.
-- **Config List Support**: Paste a list of VMESS, VLESS, WireGuard, or Trojan configurations and generate new ones based on a base config.
+- **Config List Support**: Paste a list of existing configurations and generate new ones based on a base config.
-- **Bulk Config Generation**: Generates configurations for all specified IP addresses or configurations in one click.
+- **Automatic Deduplication**: Eliminates duplicate IP addresses and configurations automatically.
-- **User-Friendly Interface**: Simple design with no installation needed.
-- **Export Options**: Save generated configurations to a file or copy to the clipboard.
+- **Advanced Export Formats**: Export or copy generated configs as Plain Text, Clash (YAML), or Sing-box (JSON).
+- **Base64 Subscription Link**: Generate and copy Base64 subscription links or view subscription QR codes.
+- **QR Code Generator**: Generate QR codes for individual configurations or subscription links.
+- **Dark Mode**: Toggle between Light and Dark themes.
+- **LocalStorage Persistence**: Automatically saves your inputs and settings across browser sessions.
+- **Custom Port Override & Shuffle**: Optionally override ports and randomly shuffle output configurations.

 ## Getting Started

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, Edge, Safari, etc.).
-- An existing VMESS, VLESS, WireGuard, or Trojan configuration to use as a base.
+- An existing proxy configuration to use as a base.
-- Basic understanding of V2Ray configurations and IP addressing.
+- Basic understanding of configurations and IP addressing.

 ### Installation